gregberns/LearningFunctionalProgramming/README.md

 ## What you DO NOT need to do to learn Functional Programming (FP)

 * YOU DO NOT NEED TO learn a new language - If you know Javascript or C# you're good to go.
 No need to try and take on a new language.
-* YOU DO NOT NEED TO learn scary terms like 'monad', 'functor' or 'monoid'.
-These are scary mathematical terms.
+* YOU DO NOT NEED TO learn scary terms like 'monad', 'functor' or 'semigroup'.
+These are mathematical terms.
 IGNORE THEM.
 (For now.
-At some point there are some simple ideas that you can use to remember what each is)
+At some point there are some simple ideas that you can use to remember what each is.)
 * YOU DO NOT NEED TO learn Haskell.
 In fact, if you are a C#/JS dev, do not go and try and learn it first.
 Its a steep learning curve and there are better ways of getting started.

 ## What you CAN do to get started down the FP road

 * Most functions should be 'Pure' functions - If you do nothing else, do this.
 I guarentee you will be a happier developer for it.
 (Pure functions will be discussed further below.)
-* NO MORE FOR / FOR EACH LOOPS - For loops are evil.
-They start with one line in them and grow like a virus.
+* NO MORE FOR LOOPS - For loops are evil.
+They start with one line and grow like a virus.
+Use Linq's `Select` instead.
+* Use Linq to process all lists of objects. `Select`, `Where` and `Aggregate` are the ones to start with.
 * Separate IO (HTTP/Disk/DB calls) from business logic and data transformations - Think IO, PureFx, IO, PureFx, IO, PureFx.
-* Move State out of 'complex' objects - If you're familiar with React/Redux, move State out of your classes into objects that will be 'passed through a pipeline and 'transformed'.
+* Move State out of 'complex' objects - Move State out of your classes into objects that can be passed through a pipeline and transformed.
 * Classes ONLY do one of a couple things: 1) do IO, 2) are data objects (think 'DTOs'), or 3) have a collection of pure functions
-* Make all methods 'public' methods (in C#) - If a method is 'pure' why shouldn't it be public?

-There are a couple(-ish) exceptions to the above 'guidelines', but not really.

-## Notes on C#
+## Notes

-Unfortunatly, C# is not a great language to do heavy FP in.
-LINQ is fantastic, but it only goes so far.
-Functions are kind of a first class citizen, but the signatures required get quite ugly very quickly.
-If you are working in JS, you may have a bit more luck.
+### On C#

+C# and Linq is a great place to start with FP.
+The challenge is that functions can be passed around as `Func<object, object>` but larger signatures can become difficult to read.
+Once you've used Linq to get rid of ForEach loops, you can look at libraries like (LanguageExt)[https://github.com/louthy/language-ext] to take the next FP step.

+### On Javascript

+JS is a great functional language.
+The challenge you'll find is because its dynamic, ensuring types match up can be a bit challenging.
+To get started, use `map`, `filter` and `reduce` functions on arrays to process them.
+When you're ready for the next step, look at (Rambda)[http://ramdajs.com/] or (lodash/fp)[https://github.com/lodash/lodash/wiki/FP-Guide].
+(Note: lodash is great but there are some things lodash/fp does that will make more sense later)

 ## Pure Functions

+Pure functions are the most important thing to understand when

 Think of a pure function as one that you could call a million times, and it will always return the same thing, AND there will be no 'effects' like writing to the database, console, HTTP, etc.

 Impure:

 ```
 var i = 0;